 We settled on the less preferred option of me presenting to her online by Skype.
 The process required me drafting a detailed learning plan (really?), submitting that along with a slide presentation, and then delivering the presentation about the learning plan to her online.
 I couldn’t see her (her video wasn’t working), but she could see me.
 Talk about a psychological disadvantage!
 It took me about three days to prepare everything.
 And then, after the interview was over, she promised that I would hear “in a few weeks”.

-After a month had passed, I contacted her and was advised that I would hear the final results in a month.
+After a month had passed, I contacted her and she advised that I would hear the final results in a month.
 I heard nothing.
 So guess what I did?
 Yup, I contacted her again to ask for a status update.
 This time … about nine months into the process, she responded the next day.

 Here’s what she said …